plablo/GetEmbeddedVimeo/README.md

 # GetEmbeddedVimeo
-Get the original video from any webpage that have embedded vimeo frame.
+User Script that gets the original video from any webpage that have embedded vimeo frame, and adds a button for download.

 Disclaimer
 -